ethereum/consensus-specs/specs/phase0/validator.md

 * `withdrawal_credentials[1:12] == b'\x00' * 11`
 * `withdrawal_credentials[12:] == eth1_withdrawal_address`

-After the merge of the current Ethereum application layer (Eth1) into the Beacon Chain (Eth2), withdrawals to `eth1_withdrawal_address` will be normal ETH transfers (with no payload other than the validator's ETH) triggered by a user transaction that will set the gas price and gas limit as well pay fees.
+After the merge of the current Ethereum application layer into the Beacon Chain, withdrawals to `eth1_withdrawal_address` will be normal ETH transfers (with no payload other than the validator's ETH) triggered by a user transaction that will set the gas price and gas limit as well pay fees.
 As long as the account or contract with address `eth1_withdrawal_address` can receive ETH transfers,